-If you are a fast reader, we begin with a five-minute summary of Health Savings Accounts.
+If you are a fast reader, we will begin with a ten-minute summary of Health Savings Accounts.
 At first, it covers future revenue, then spending projections follow.
 No matter how medical care changes, cost and revenue must remain in balance.

 Pertinent Questions: Three Current Tweaks to HSA.

 2. The transition-to-a-cheaper-system needs help, time, and more brackets for those who are already close to retirement.
 The private sector is inherently more flexible than the public sector in dealing with inflation, stock market volatility, and changing occupations.
 However, the public sector could readily be streamlined a great deal.

 3. Longer durations for compound interest add flexibility and far greater returns without added cost to the government or client.
 In long durations, 6.5% returns rise far more rapidly than 3% inflation.
 This spread is an inherent feature of compound interest, and can be enhanced by lengthening the duration.
 The historic spread between the curves at 11%/3% underlined by Professor Ibbotson is astounding -- and so costless it long seemed unachievable to shift its benefit a percent or two by John Bogle.

 Pertinent Questions: Four Future Deep-Rooted Changes For Health Care, using HSA.